Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-2. Using constructor:
+2. Using a constructor:

 pub struct GeneticAlgorithm<S> {